thomasjamespope/CharTED-KMC/README.md

 This disorder is generated separately for each level on the site.

-*Correlated Disorder* at grid point $i$ corresponds to the electrostatic energy resulting from the interaction of its permanent dipole, $\bf{d}_i$ with the permanent dipoles at the other grid points.
+*Correlated Disorder* at grid point $i$ corresponds to the electrostatic energy resulting from the interaction of its permanent dipole, $d_i$ with the permanent dipoles at the other grid points.
 The resulting energy is given by,

 $E_i^{cor}=-\frac{1}{\epsilon_r} \sum_{j\neq i}\frac{d_j\cdot R_{ij}}{|R_{ij}|^3}$